Joebabu1/Maswali/README.md

 ### 9. Build Management and CI/CD

 Jenkins was used for Continuous Integration and Continuous Development (CICD).
+Code is pushed from GitHub through the help of webhook configuration.
 You can view [some screenshots here](https://github.com/Joebabu1/Maswali/blob/master/Docs/Jenkins%20-%20MaswaliYote%20Quiz%20Management%20System.pdf)

 ### 10. Testing